Plum Island Animal Disease Center: Building 257

 Building No. 257 at Fort Terry, on Plum Island near Long Island, New York, was completed around 1911.
 The original purpose of the building was to store weapons, such as mines, and the structure was designated the Combined Torpedo Storehouse and Cable Tanks building.
 Fort Terry went through a period of activations and deactivations through World War II until the U.S. Army Chemical Corps took over the facility in 1952 for use in anti-animal biological warfare (BW) research.
 The Chemical Corps planned a laboratory for the fort, to be housed in Building 257.
 The conversion of Fort Terry to a BW facility required the remodeling of Building 257 and other structures.

 As work neared completion on the lab and other facilities in the spring of 1954 the mission of Fort Terry changed.
 Construction was completed on the facilities on May 26, 1954, but the post was transferred to the USDA before the military could utilize the new laboratory facilities.
 Fort Terry was officially transferred to the USDA on July 1, 1954, at the time scientists from the Bureau of Animal Industry were already working in Building 257.
 Construction on a new lab facility, known as Building 101, also began about this time but was not completed until September 1956.

-A modernization program in 1977 aimed to update both Building 257 and Building 101, but the program was canceled in 1979 because of construction contract irregularities.
+A modernization program in 1977 aimed to update both Building 257 and Building 101, but it was canceled in 1979 due to construction contract irregularities.
 Plum Island facilities were essentially unchanged until a new modernization began in 1990.
-Two-thirds of the laboratory facilities inside Building 101 were renovated and operations in Building 257 were consolidated into Building 101.
+Two-thirds of the laboratory facilities inside Building 101 were renovated, and operations in Building 257 were consolidated into Building 101.
 According to a United States Department of Homeland Security spokesperson in 2004, Building 257 was closed in 1995 and poses no health hazard.